-- (a) have an audit committee which: - (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (ii) is chaired by an independent director, who is not the chair of the board, and disclose:

-- (iii) the charter of the committee; - (iv) the relevant qualifications and experience of the members of the committee; and - (v) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+- (a) have an audit committee which: - has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (ii) is chaired by an independent director, who is not the chair of the board, and disclose: - (iii) the charter of the committee; - (iv) the relevant qualifications and experience of the members of the committee; and - (v) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.

-FAR has an Audit Committee which has three members, all of which are independent non-executive directors.
-Mr A E Brindal has been appointed Chairman of the Audit Committee and is not the Chairperson of the Board.
+FAR has an Audit Committee which has three members Mr T R Woodall, Mr N J Limb and Mr R G Nelson, all of whom are independent non-executive directors.
+Mr T R Woodall is the Chair of the Audit Committee and is not the Chair of the Board.